rockdaboot/wget2/docs/wget2.md

   Select the type of the progress indicator you wish to use.
 Legal indicators are "dot" and "bar".

-  The "bar" indicator is used by default.
   It draws an ASCII progress bar graphics (a.k.a "thermometer" display) indicating the status of retrieval.
   If the output is not a TTY, the "dot" bar will be used by default.

   Use `--progress=dot` to switch to the "dot" display.
 It traces the retrieval by printing dots on the screen, each dot representing a fixed amount of downloaded data.